Title: Unexpected Reinforcements

 John took a deep breath and looked down at their hands.
 He was relieved that McKay hadn’t tugged free.
 “That experiment went fine.
 In fact, we did a fourth test trying to push past a month, but that failed.
 You realized that we simply weren’t ancient enough together to get more out of it than that.”
 He watched Rodney absorb that, then took a deep breath.
 “About a month after that fourth test, you were doing some maintenance work in the jumper bay and took a jumper out with Captain Griffin.
 It crashed into the ocean.
 Griffin died when the cockpit windshield gave way, but you lived longer.

 “Elizabeth argued over the rescue operation for hours, delaying every single step.
 Eventually, with Caldwell’s back-up, I overruled her and went down to get you.
 But…it was too late.
-Radek figured that you probably drowned about thirty minutes before I got to you.
+Radek figured that you probably drowned about 30 minutes before I got to you.
 I blamed her, and things quickly got very hostile between us.
 She asked Jack O’Neill to come to Atlantis to deal with me.
 I think she figured he could set me to rights and….”

 “John.”
 Rodney cleared his throat and clenched his fingers.
 “I died?
 Did you….”